-GREENSBORO, N.C. — More college basketball teams benched because of the COVID protocols impacting the rosters.
+GREENSBORO, N.C. — More college basketball teams are benched because of the COVID protocols impacting the rosters.

 It’s a play we’re seeing more from conferences lately as the virus spreads at a higher rate.
 However, conferences are being addressed somewhat differently than last year.